nnjeim/recoo/README.md

 ### Installation
 - Copy .env.example into .env
-- Run composer install
+- Run `composer install`.
-- Run db artisan key:generate
+- Run `db artisan key:generate`.
-- create a file named database.sqlite in the database directory
+- Create a file named `database.sqlite` in the database directory.
-- run php artisan migrate
+- Run `php artisan migrate`.
-- run npm install followed by npm run build.
+- Run `npm install` followed by `npm run build`.
-- Proceed by registering a user.
+- Proceed with the registration of a user.

 ### Technical description
 - Laravel 9 with laravel/sanctum authentication.